Adam-Aber/OEDI-Dataset-Data-Preprocessing/README.md

 ![InteriorEquipment:Electricity [kW](Hourly)](distributions/figure6.png)

 ### 2.6 Gas:Facility [kW](Hourly)

+The "Gas:Facility [kW](Hourly)" feature is total gas usage across the facility, of moderate significance in identifying theft if gas use is tampered with, for instance, reduced use in Theft Type 1.
+Its raw distribution is right-skewed, peaking at 0 kW with a frequency of some 500,000, dropping to about 10,000 at 1,000 kW, and with a minor tail to 4,000 kW, showing plenty of no-gas intervals and occasional heavy use.
+There are no missing values in this column.

 - **Significance:** Moderate; relevant if gas use is tampered with (e.g., reduced in Theft Type 1).
 - **Distribution:** Right-skewed, peaks at 0 kW (frequency ~500,000), drops to ~10,000 at 1,000 kW, tail to 4,000 kW.
 Shows frequent no-gas intervals.
 - **Missing Values:** None.